PatrickFrankAIU/ReactCheatSheet/README.md

 ## Development Workflow

-At this point it's ready for development.
+Once the app appears in the browser, it's running and also ready for further development.
 Here are some tips:

 - Main focus is `src/app.js`
 - **Standard workflow:**